About

 1) interdisciplinary approaches to Latin American testimonio and literary and visual practices anchored in the promotion of human rights, transitional justice, and the construction of memory in post-authoritarian regimes, and, more recently, the connections between testimonial narratives (and narratives in general) and fields such as the medical humanities and narrative medicine;

-2) gender studies and Latin American and Latinx feminist theory and artistic practices (saber-pensar and pensar -hacer- sentir feminista) and the intersection of posthuman feminist and decolonial perspectives in/from/about the Global South, as expressed in literature, film, photography, and performative practices;
+2) gender studies and Latin American and Latinx feminist theory and artistic practices and the intersection of posthuman feminist and decolonial perspectives in/from/about the Global South, as expressed in literature, film, photography, and performative practices;

-3) visual studies in Latin America, with an emphasis on photography and film, women filmmakers in Argentina, and the articulation of audiovisual aesthetics, especially aurality, the voice, and its desynchronization from the image.
+3) audiovisual studies in Latin America, with an emphasis on women filmmakers in Argentina, and the articulation of audiovisual aesthetics, especially aurality, the voice, and its desynchronization from the image.

 She teaches a wide range of courses on 19th, 20th, and 21st century Latin American literature, cinema, and visual studies, as well as interdisciplinary courses on memory, human rights, and gender studies.
 In 2022, Prof. Forcinito received the University of Minnesota Motley Award for Exemplary Teaching.